How to Build Digital Products: Three Approaches

 So you have a plan for building your awesome digital product.
 You’ve done all your market research.
 You might have even selected the technologies that you would like to use.
 What’s next?
-As the famous saying goes, there are ‘many ways to Rome’ and you likewise have a number of options when it comes to choosing the way in which your digital product gets created.
+As the famous saying goes, there are ‘many roads to Rome’ and you likewise have a number of options when it comes to choosing the way in which your digital product gets created.

 In the blog post below, I wanted to show you the approaches that we commonly use at 10Clouds, which will hopefully give you a better understanding of how we would work with you.
 Remember that a lot depends on the nature of your business and your product, as well as the existing resources that you may or may not have at your disposal.